aobolensk/discbridge/docs/config.md

 Note: All input and output values are optional.
 If you do not need any backend just omit corresponding part of config.
+There is a [doc](docs/backend-instructions.md) about backend specific details.

 ```yaml
 input: